KRoberts5/cs310-tic-tac-toe/README.md

 Accepts a model object (that is stored for future communication).
 The constructor for this class provides code that instantiates and sets up all the required GUI elements.
 To create the Tic-Tac-Toe grid, a two dimensional array is created.
 Both the row and columns are set equal to the width of the gameboard.
 I utilize a nested for loop to generate all the required buttons and add them to a panel.
 Once all buttons have been added to the button panel, the button panel is added to the overall JPanel.

+### actionPerformed()

+This method is called whenever a player presses a button corresponding to a grid space.
+Whenever clicked, the method makes sure that the game is not over.
+If the game is still being played, the method iterates through all the buttons searching for the button that was clicked.
+Once the button that was clicked is discovered, the program can generate the requested row and column numbers.
+The method then passes execution to a method called buttonClicked() (explained later).
+If, at the start of this function, the game was over, the method instead outputs the game-ending condition and deactivates the board.

+### showResult()

+This method is called by actionPerformed() whenever a game over condition is met.
+It retrieves a string from the model that represents how the game was ended.
+This string is place in the result label of the GUI.

+### buttonClicked()

+This is called by actionPerformed whenever a button is clicked and the game is not over.
+It calls the madeMark() method of the model with the requested row and column numbers.
+If the mark is successful, we set the text of the button equal to the symbol that represents the player that chose the square.
+The button is then deactivated.
+If, for some unexpected reason, the mark is not made, we instead output an error message.

+### showNextMovePrompt()

+This is called by buttonClicked() whenever a mark is successfully made.
+It notifies the current player that their turn has begun by setting the text of resultLabel to the appropriate prompt.

+### showInputError()

+This method should only be called if, somehow, a button is not deactivated.
+When callled, it sets the text of resultLabel to a prompt that tells the current player to go again because their input was invalid.

+### deactivateBoard()

+This method is called whenever a gameover condition is met.
+It iterates through all the buttons in the grid and makes them unclickable so that a user cannot continue to mark squares once the game has ended.

 ## TicTacToeController